 Cons

-- Prohibitively expensive for solo, small, and most mid-size firms
+- Prohibitively expensive for solo, small, and most mid-size practices

-- No free trial, no self-serve — months-long onboarding
+- No free trial, no self-serve, and months-long onboarding

 - Vault's 10,000-document cap is limiting in mass tort or massive M&A